Symmetry Constraints on Pion Valence Structure

-In connecting $\zeta_{\cal H}\to \zeta_5$, we use the AO scheme \cite{Yin:2023dbw} for evolving the results in Fig.\,\ref{Fig3}.
-To implement this, one only requires knowledge of the light-front momentum fraction carried by valence quarks at $\zeta_5$, since the hadron scale value is one-half by definition.
+where the anomalous dimension $\tilde\gamma_m^n = -(3/8)(3+2/(n+1)/(n+2)-4 \sum_{k=1}^{n+1}1/k)$.
+Namely, given the pion valence-quark hadron-scale DF, the value of every moment of this DF at $\zeta_5 > \zeta_{\cal H}$ is determined once the lowest nontrivial moment -- the momentum fraction -- is known at the new scale; and the pointwise behaviour of this DF is readily reconstructed from the set of all Mellin moments.

 A unifying analysis of results obtained using continuum and lattice Schwinger function methods yields $\langle x \rangle_{{\mathpzc u}_\pi}^{\zeta_5} = 0.21 (1)$ \cite{Lu:2023yna}.
 Working with this information, the AO procedure delivers the solid purple curve in Fig.\,\ref{Fig5}.
 The associated bracketing band expresses the $\approx 5$\% uncertainty in the momentum fraction.
 On $x\gtrsim 0.85$, the symmetry-based results are well described by a simple power-law: ${\mathpzc c}(1-x)^\beta$, $\beta = 1.99\pm 0.06$, ${\mathpzc c}= 1.88 \mp 0.09$.
 Similarly, the dashed green curve and band represent AO evolution of the CSM prediction: on $x\gtrsim 0.85$, they can be described by ${\mathpzc c}(1-x)^\beta$, $\beta = 2.79\pm 0.08$, ${\mathpzc c}= 7.54 \mp 0.07$.
 Evidently, since the differences are small, it is unlikely that any foreseeable experiment could achieve sufficient precision to enable analysis thereof to distinguish between the symmetry-based result obtained herein and the realistic CSM prediction; hence, for all intents and purposes, they are equivalent.
-Importantly, both predictions unambiguously favour the analysis of E615 data described in Refs.\,\cite{Aicher:2010cb, Chang:2014lva}, which includes soft gluon resummation and, like the symmetry-based and CSM predictions, yields large-$x$ behaviour that is practically consistent with pQCD expectations \cite{Brodsky:1994kg, Yuan:2003fs, Holt:2010vj, Cui:2021mom, Lu:2023yna}.
+Importantly, both predictions unambiguously favour the analysis of E615 data described in Refs.\,\cite{Aicher:2010cb, Chang:2014lva}, which includes soft gluon resummation and, like the symmetry-based and CSM predictions, yields large-$x$ behaviour that is practically consistent with QCD expectations \cite{Brodsky:1994kg, Yuan:2003fs, Holt:2010vj, Cui:2021mom, Lu:2023yna}.